pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## `ClientConnections` Metric
 To track the number of Amazon EC2 instances that are connected to a file system, you can monitor the Sum statistic of the ClientConnections metric.
 To calculate the average ClientConnections for periods greater than one minute, divide the sum by the number of minutes in the period.

-## AWS Budgets
+## 👀 AWS Budgets

-Give you the ability to `set custom budgets that alert you` when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.
+Give you the ability to `set custom budgets that alert you` when your costs or `usage exceed` (or are `forecasted` to exceed) your budgeted amount.

 You can also use AWS Budgets to `set reservation utilization or coverage targets and receive alerts` when your utilization drops below the threshold you define.
 Reservation alerts are supported for `Amazon EC2, Amazon RDS, Amazon Redshift, Amazon ElastiCache, and Amazon Elasticsearch reservations`.

-## Q AWS Task Orchestrator and Executor (AWSTOE)
+## 👀 Q AWS Task Orchestrator and Executor (AWSTOE)
 Use the AWS Task Orchestrator and Executor (AWSTOE) application `to orchestrate complex workflows`, `modify system configurations`, and `test your systems without writing code`.
 This application uses a declarative document schema.
 Because it is a standalone application, it does not require additional server setup.

 ## `*Q` AwS Origin Shield
 Enabling the Origin Shield ``feature`` in `CloudFront` helps reduce the load on the origin server by `adding` an additional `caching layer` _between_ `CloudFront edge locations` and `the origin.
 It improves cache hit ratios and reduces the number of requests hitting the origin by serving content from the Origin Shield cache.

-## AWS Cost
+## 👀 AWS Cost
-In AWS Cost and Usage reports, you can choose to have AWS publish billing reports to an Amazon Simple Storage Service (Amazon S3) bucket that you own.
+In ``AWS Cost`` ``and Usage Reports``, you can choose to have AWS `publish billing reports` to an `Amazon Simple Storage` Service (Amazon S3) bucket that you own.
 You can receive reports that break down your costs by the hour or month, by product or product resource, or by tags that you define yourself.
 AWS updates the report in your bucket once a day in a comma-separated value (CSV) format.
 You can view the reports using spreadsheet software such as Microsoft Excel or Apache OpenOffice Calc or access them from an application using the Amazon S3 API.

 ## AWS Database Migration Service (DMS)